07 May,2020 | 6 months read

 Call us to book an appointment with our counselor or mental health professional.

 Like all problems, this too has a solution.
 You can talk to someone who understands abusive and violent relationships.
 In this case, it’s best to talk to a Therapist.

 There are various types of counseling and psychotherapy available.
 Emotional abuse treatment is available for both the victim as well as the abuser at Cadabams Hospitals Bangalore.

-When an emotionally abused victim comes for psychotherapy, they have a very low self esteem and confidence and they do not possess the courage break out from the abusive relationship.
+When an emotionally abused victim comes for psychotherapy, they have very low self-esteem and confidence and they do not possess the courage to break out from the abusive relationship.

 Cadabams’ team of experienced psychotherapists help the victim build their confidence and self-esteem and help them free themselves from the abusive relationship (if that is what the victim desires).

 Treatment options for emotional abuse:

 In extreme cases, it is better to let go of the relationship and cut off yourself from the abuser.